southojere/SimpleMacroTracker/README.md

 <h1>Macro Tracker</h1>

-Health and fitness mpbile macro tracker, that allows users to keep track and manage there macros.
+Health and fitness mobile macro tracker, that allows users to keep track and manage there macros.

 Still under development :)